Interactive Real Estate Map Instructions

 If there is more than one business at a given location, the summary box indicates the number of nearby results.
 In this situation, click the marker to view information for the next business at this location; click the marker while holding down the Option key (Macintosh) or Alt key (PC) to see additional information for the business.
 While viewing the additional information, you can visit Google's webpage for the business by Option- or Alt-clicking once again.

-- Points of Interest.
-To show points of interest on the map, check one or more of the boxes on the Points of interest line in the bar below the map.
-(Click the purple box on the left side of the Points of interest line to show all points of interest; hold down the Option key (Macintosh) or Alt key (PC) when clicking to show no points of interest.)
+- Points of Interest are available for some maps.
+To show points of interest on the map, check one or more of the boxes on the Points of interest line in the bar below the map; this line will appear, however, only if points of interest are available for your map.
+Click the purple box on the left side of the Points of interest line to show all points of interest; hold down the Option key (Macintosh) or Alt key (PC) when clicking to show no points of interest.
 To see more information about a point of interest, move the mouse over the point of interest's marker on the map and the information will appear in a yellow box below the marker.
 The box disappears when you move the mouse away from the marker.

 - News.
 There is a news ticker in the bar above the map — a different headline appears every 5 seconds or so and you can click the headline to bring up the full story in a separate window.
 Click the arrows next to the headline to see right away the previous or next headline.
 Click the NEWS link to change the news channel to the next one available; the name of the channel appears briefly after you click the link.